 In addition to the summer modules, the MNA Program offers elective courses as a distance learning option.
 Taught by both Notre Dame and outside professors on alternating years, these online courses are available during the fall and spring semesters.
-The courses use two types of technology---Concourse offered via the Notre Dame Web and Global Crossings, a telephone conferencing system.
+The courses use two types of technology---Saki offered via the Notre Dame Web and Global Crossings, a telephone conferencing system.

 Business Communication: Managing Differences and Conflict, MNA 76110

 This course teaches students to describe the difference between constructive and destructive conflict, analyze conflicts using a communication systems approach that recognizes the various elements that contribute to conflict, and design ways of influencing the elements of conflict systems to manage or resolve conflict.
 Students learn an individual style of dealing with conflict, most significant challenges to effectiveness when faced with conflict and ways to improve conflict outcomes.